 Dennis set up his operation on sawhorses and made a frame for each panel.
 He put Tyvek first (which transpires moisture) and then added chicken wire (which he stapled) and then added his mortar mix of 3 masons sand, 1 portland, 1 soaked sawdust and 1 Type S Hydrated Lime.
 He covered the panels for 7 days to let them set and cure and then he mounted them on the house framework.
 The inside of the house was completed with strawbales for optimum insulation.

 Tom Huber used cordwood siding on his porch.
-He painted the plywood mortar white and then brad nailed the sliced to the wall with a nail gun.
+He painted the plywood mortar white and then brad nailed the slices to the wall with a nail gun.
 He used no mortar with this application.

 Cordwood siding as a top panel motif.
 These were brad nailed into place.